snarks/FunWrap/README.md

       .map(Foo::toBar)
       .forEach(Bar::printBaz);
 ```
-_Except_ you can't, because all your methods have that pesky `throws Exception` clause.
+_Except_ you can't, because all your methods have that pesky `throws Exception` clause!

 No problem!
-We can always wrap those in `try`-`catch` blocks!
+We can just wrap those in `try`-`catch` blocks!
 ```java
 stream.filter(foo -> {
   try {